microslaw/airportScheduling/backend/README.md

 ## API Endpoints

-- `POST /flights` - Create a new flight.
+- `POST /api/flights` - Create a new flight.
+- `GET /api/flights` - Retrive all flights.